typesense/typesense-website/docs-site/content/guide/system-requirements.md

 The Typesense process itself is quite light-weight and only takes up about `20MB` of RAM when there's no data indexed.
 The amount of RAM required is completely dependent on the size of the data you index.

+#### For Keyword Search

 In general, if the size of your dataset is `X MB`, you'd typically need `2X-3X MB` RAM to index the data in Typesense.

 For example: If your dataset size is `1GB`, you'd need between `2GB - 3GB` RAM to hold the whole index in memory.

 RAM usage will be on the lower end if your dataset has many documents with overlapping words (or tokens), and on the higher end if documents contain words (or tokens) unique to them.

+#### For Vector / Semantic / Hybrid Search

+When indexing documents for <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html`">Vector Search</RouterLink>, each vector requires 7 bytes of memory.

+So if your embedding model returns N-dimension vectors, and you have X number of records, memory consumption would be `7 bytes * N dimensions * X records` bytes.

+For eg: if you're using the S-BERT model which has 384 dimensions and you have 100K records, memory consumption would be `7 bytes * 384 dimensions * 100,000 records = 268.8 MB`.

 ## Choosing CPU Capacity